MIP 2025 Logo

 Methodologies and Algorithms for Structured Mixed-Integer Nonlinear Optimization

-Mixed-integer nonlinear optimization problems (MINLPs) are increasingly central to applications in machine learning, model predictive control, energy systems, finance, and beyond.
+Abstract: Mixed-integer nonlinear optimization problems (MINLPs) are increasingly central to applications in machine learning, model predictive control, energy systems, finance, and beyond.
 Despite significant advances in MINLP theory and algorithms over the past two decades, deploying these methods to solve complex, real-world problems remains a formidable challenge.
 In this tutorial, we will survey recent methodologies, algorithms, and theoretical developments that have demonstrated practical success in solving structured MINLPs.
 We will also discuss open challenges, limitations of current approaches, and promising directions for future research.

 5:00-5:15 Summer School Group Photo